vsan46/gear_gacha_simulation/README.md

 Calculates their "Total Theoretical Level".
 This is done by checking their inventory for the single best item they have for each of the 6 slots (Helmet, Chest, etc.) and adding up the levels for those 6 items.

-Store Results: It saves this daily snapshot (day, best rarity for each slot, total level) for the user.
+# 4. Store Results: It saves this daily snapshot (day, best rarity for each slot, total level) for the user.

+# 5. Create some avg. progressions to look at convergence from the simulation